lucthienphong1120/ansible-event-driven/usage.md

 NAME                 COMPLETIONS   DURATION   AGE activation-job-1-1   0/1           7m3s       7m3s
 ```

+Note: As i know, in docker version of EDA Server, it's deploy an container inside of podman container as webhook, so we can port forward or proxy to trigger the webhook (the newer approach is using `Event Streams`)

 The name of the activation job will be changed with each enabling Rulebook Activation, so it is important to know this name for subsequent tasks.